writeoncereadmany/blogsource/_posts/2017-01-22-optionals-and-other-options.md

 }
 ```

 But now we want to log an *error* if we don't get an event at all, well.
-There's an ifPresent() method on Optional, but no ifAbsent().
-This gives us some options:
+There's an `ifPresent()` method on `Optional`, but no `ifAbsent()`.
+This means we have various options, none of which are particularly inspiring:

 ```java
 // this approach is noisy, will lead to us repeating ourselves,